pathbind/M-plus/README.md

 # Image generation and visual review

-M+ can detect a direct image-generation request and use its current image workflow.
+M+ can detect a direct image-generation request and run a reviewed visual workflow.

+The important architectural change in 1.4 is that **the image generator is separate from the Main model**.
+The Main owns the creative work; the selected image backend renders it.

 ## Main's role